Engineering Effective Ventilation Systems for Industrial Facilities

 Industrial facilities with fuel-fired vehicles face one of the toughest indoor air quality challenges in the industry.
 Constant vehicle movement makes traditional exhaust capture systems impractical, leaving these environments vulnerable to harmful contaminants like carbon monoxide (CO), nitrogen dioxide (NO₂), and diesel particulate matter (DPM).
 Many of these pollutants are toxic, and several are recognized carcinogens by global health organizations.

-At SMS Engineering, we’ve seen firsthand how relying solely on prescriptive code requirements can leave workers under‑protected in these high‑risk spaces.
-Today’s exposure limits are more stringent than ever, and effective solutions must be engineering engineered around real operating conditions, not generic design assumptions.
+Relying solely on prescriptive code requirements can leave workers under‑protected in these high‑risk spaces.
+Today’s exposure limits are more stringent than ever, and effective solutions must be engineered around real operating conditions, not generic design assumptions.

 In this article, we break down the modern strategies and engineering tools that help us design ventilation systems that aren’t just compliant, they’re genuinely protective.